hukl/rstats/README.md

 Ahrens, J.H. and Dieter, U. (1972).
 Computer methods for sampling from the exponential and normal distributions.
 Comm.
 ACM, 15, 873-882.

+The algorithm for sampling discrete probability distributions is based on the this paper:

+Walker, A. J. (1977).
+"An Efficient Method for Generating Discrete Random Variables with General Distributions".
+ACM Transactions on Mathematical Software 3 (3): 253

+and was implemented in Erlang by Sergey Prokhorov (See https://gist.github.com/seriyps/5593193 for original implementation)

 Besides that there are a few helper functions for generating CSV files to import them into R for comparison and validation as well as common copies of floor, ceiling, fsign and fact.